senaite/senaite.impress/README.md

 `senaite.publisher` uses the report name to distinguish between a single- and multi report.
 A report starting or ending with the workd `Multi`, e.g.
-`MultiReport.pt` or `MultiReport.html` will be considered as a multi report and it will receive all selected objects in a collection.
+`MultiReport.pt` or `PublicationReportMulti.pt` will be considered as a multi report and it will receive all selected objects in a `collection`.

 All other reports, e.g. `Default.pt`, `HelloWorld.pt`, `SingleReport.pt` will be
-considered as single reports.
+considered as single reports and it will receive the single report as its `model`.

 The most basic single report looks like this: